All photographs by author

 I didn’t expect NemoLight to be effective in growing high-light-demanding SPS corals, but I’ve found that SMD LEDs can successfully support a mixed reef with some less demanding hard corals placed closer to the light source.

-NemoLight is among the brightest SMD LED lights I’ve reviewed so far, both on the white and actinic-only channels.
-Here are some pictures of the blue channel: The light stayed warm to the touch after 2 hours of operation, which didn’t surprise me, knowing the entire aluminum case acts as a heatsink to the LED cluster.
+The light stayed warm to the touch after 2 hours of operation, which didn’t surprise me, knowing the entire aluminum case acts as a heatsink to the LED cluster.